MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 2. **Programming and running your PowerApps**

-# CDS database acquisition
+# Database acquisition

 The Common Data Service is currently only available through PowerApps.
-You need to get access to a PowerApps environment and ensure it contains a CDS database.
+You need to get access to a PowerApps environment and ensure it contains a database.
 This allows you to configure the SDK to access that database.

 ## Prerequisites
 1. If you have already signed up for PowerApps, you can go to [PowerApps](https://powerapps.microsoft.com) and sign in.
 If you have not signed up yet, you can follow instructions to [sign up](https://powerapps.microsoft.com/en-us/tutorials/signup-for-powerapps/).
-1. Ensure you have admin access to an environment containing a CDS database, by going to the [PowerApps](https://powerapps.microsoft.com) portal, clicking on the **gear icon** located on top right of the screen, then clicking on **Admin center**.
+1. Ensure you have admin access to an environment containing a Common Data Service database, by going to the [PowerApps](https://powerapps.microsoft.com) portal, clicking on the **gear icon** located on top right of the screen, then clicking on **Admin center**.
 If you do not have admin access to any environments containing a database, follow these instructions to [create a database](https://powerapps.microsoft.com/en-us/tutorials/create-database/).

 ## Getting the environment ID

-After acquiring an environment that contains a CDS database, you can use that environment's identifier to configure your CDS SDK application.
+After acquiring an environment that contains a database, you can use that environment's identifier to configure your SDK application.
 The **environment ID** can be found as part of the URI you are using to access the environment.
 Record this value as it will be used in the upcoming configuration step.
 An example of such a URI and environment Id are as follows:

     URI: https://web.powerapps.com/environments/d1ec10fa-74d5-44e5-b0f7-e448e3ca7509/home
     Environment ID: d1ec10fa-74d5-44e5-b0f7-e448e3ca7509

 # Application registration

 To give your Azure Function access to the Common Data Service, you need to register a **Web app / API** applications in **Azure Active Directory**.
-This allows you to establish an identity for your applications and specify the permission level it needs to access the CDS APIs.
+This allows you to establish an identity for your applications and specify the permission level it needs to access the APIs.
 You will also need to register the applications calling the Azure function.
 In this guide, we will use a simple console applciation to call into the Azure function, for this step we will require a **Native application** registration.
 Later, as advanced steps, we will configure a PowerApps Custom API to call the Function, which will require registering another **Web app / API**.
-All these apps will have to be configured in Azure AD with the correct **Required permissions** and **known client applications**, for the end to end flow to work correctly.
+All these apps will have to be configured in Azure AD with the correct **Required permissions** and **known client applications**, for the end-to-end flow to work correctly.

 <!--- [ToDo] Diagram of call sequence and AAD applications --->